(Mis)Diagnosed: How Bias Distorts Our Perception of Mental Health

 "A passionate and well-informed study on the importance of improving inclusiveness in mental health evaluations."―Kirkus Reviews

-In his clear, empathetic style, Jonathan Foiles, author of the critically acclaimed This City Is Killing Me, walks us through these and other troubling examples of bias in mental health, placing them in context of past blunders in the history of psychiatry and the DSM.
-Diagnoses are helpful but not necessary, he argues, and here he offers a pragmatic and sympathetic guide to how we might craft a better and more just therapeutic future.
+In a clear, empathetic style, Jonathan Foiles, author of the critically acclaimed This City Is Killing Me, takes us through troubling examples of bias in mental health work.
+Placing them in context of past blunders in the history of psychiatry and the DSM, he looks closely at questions that lay bare the intersections between mental health care, race, gender, and sexuality:

 Jonathan Foiles is a lecturer at the University of Chicago Crown Family School of Social Work, Policy, and Practice.
 He is the author of This City Is Killing Me: Community Trauma and Toxic Stress in Urban America (Belt Publishing, 2019).